Embassy-SF/haight-st-archive/content/exeunt/ETHEREUM IS POSTHUMAN.md

 ![[https://github.com/Clinamenic/Open-Mutualism-Guild/blob/v4/here-comes-everybody.jpeg?raw=true]]

-### Make Ethereum Weird
+## Make Ethereum Weird

 Students of the Cthulhu mythos or the Southern Reach trilogy are aware of the stakes of the weird - hyper-creatures that shatter our humanism in their very presence, to the extent that they cease to correspond to anything within the nature-culture binary or even the general environment of naive realism.
 If cultural undergrounds carry out speculative economic and aesthetic exchanges with these nonhuman but not quite zoological "presences," Ethereum has the capacity to formalize engagement with them on a global infrastructural scale.
 This is where aesthetics becomes economy and governance, where the edges of objective reality are interrogated by the ontologically generative power of networks.
 (This horizon can't be mentioned without reference to Karen Barad's [discursive-material apparatuses](https://www.are.na/block/6634683) and Jane Bennett's [vibrant matter](https://www.paradigmtrilogy.com/assets/documents/issue-02/jane-banette--vibrant-matter.pdf)).

 As much contempt as some in this ecosystem may have for post-stucturalism, any technologist interested in the cybernetic revolutions mentioned above, or any in a number of [physics](https://www.youtube.com/watch?v=wwhTfyX9J34) or [biology](https://www.youtube.com/watch?v=p3lsYlod5OU)-based reinterrogations of cognition and agency, has to admit that there is something strange going on when it comes to the morphogenetic properties of matter.
 It wouldn't be out of  an ignorance of empirical reason that we would explore the literal reality of agential egregores, living thoughts, neo-animist gods and any other alien creatures that may be hiding behind the veil of language and institutional-discursive discipline.
 If DMT, LSD and the arts are great stages to conceive and experiment with these creatures, Ethereum is the stage where they will be, if at all possible, realized in their productivity as networked agents.
 How do we illustrate this potential?

 ---

 What happens when we are stripped of the sheltered facade of naive realism provided by institutions?
 What when we are left in the strange space of negotiation between the empirical and relational real?
 There, on the one end time is relative, the ground of reality is shifting before our feet, its articulation in any single form a mere descriptive fiction that exhausts itself at the planck scale.
-On the other, personalities can hold whole territories of soft dominion, the whims of loved ones can feel larger than life, a friend group can be like a tent of christmas warmth while neighbors can seem cold and zombie like.
+On the other, ideologies can hold whole territories of world-enclosing dominion, the whims of loved ones can feel larger than life, a friend group can be like a tent of christmas warmth while neighbors can seem cold and zombie like.
 Ethereum offers, finally beyond the illusory, narcotic treatment of the institutional reals, a means of crossing the gap of non-knowledge with a non-presumptive hand.
 Minimum viable consensus, stripped of cultural compulsions or agreement beyond a deterministic computational ground.

 Undergrounds, like Ethereum, demand high agency, just as history demands maturity.
 The old States and the new Silicon Valley both pose a historical subject with sovereign dominion over the historical stage.
 In the ashes of the the ontological shock of the great empirical insights, the burning out of the physical mechanism of Sovereignty and the trauma of the posthuman turn, an infrastructure is ascendant for those who want to be done with the childish and insecure mores of the magical cult of the human.
 To those mature souls willing to engage the material plane on its own terms, who are willing to inhabit history with eyes wide open, a community of Others await.